ryanrhymes/owl_guide/book/index.rst

 Funding
 -------------------------------------------------

 We are actively seeking for funding opportunities to support our research and development.
 If you find our work useful and valuable, please consider either donation or funding us directly.
-This will help us in focusing on building most powerful system for modern scientific computing in OCaml.
+This will help us in focusing on building most powerful system for modern scientific computing.

 Contact Me
 -------------------------------------------------

 You can reach me in the following ways.
-With regards to funding and collaboration, email is preferred.
+Regarding the matters on funding and collaboration, email is preferred.
 I am looking forward to hearing from you!

 * `Email Me <mailto:liang@ocaml.xyz>`_
 * `Slack Channel <https://join.slack.com/t/owl-dev-team/shared_invite/enQtMjQ3OTM1MDY4MDIwLTA3MmMyMmQ5Y2U0NjJiNjI0NzFhZDAwNGFhODBmMTk4N2ZmNDExYjZiMzI2N2M1MGNiMTUyYTQ5MTAzZjliZDI>`_